Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/README.md

   - Research Questions
     1. What is the current CO2 emission situation globally?
-    2. What is the best model that fits the prediction curve concerning renewable energy consumption among linear regression, random forest, and gradient boosting?
+    2. Which is the best model, among linear regression, random forest, and gradient boosting, that fits the prediction curve concerning renewable energy consumption in Asia?
-    3. What is the trend of renewable energy consumption going in the coming 3 years?
+    3. What is the trend of renewable energy consumption in Asia going in the coming 3 years?

   - Application Scenario (Data Source)